momyc/gevent-fastcgi/README.md

 ### Custom request handlers

 Starting from version 0.1.16dev It is possible to use custom request handler with `gevent_fastcgi.server.FastCGIServer`.
-Such a handler should implement `gevent_fastcgi.interfaces.IRequestHandler` interface and basically is just a callable that accepts single positional argument `request`. `gevent_fastcgi.wsgi` module contains `WSGIRequestHandler` which is `IRequestHandler` implementation that can run WSGI-application in order to serve request.
+Such a handler should implement `gevent_fastcgi.interfaces.IRequestHandler` interface and basically is just a callable that accepts single positional argument `request`. `gevent_fastcgi.wsgi` module contains two implementations of `IRequestHandler`.

 Request handler is run in separate greenlet.
 Request argument passed to request handler callable has the following attributes: